Alternate Fighter: Expanded

 Exposing Strike

-When you hit a creature with a weapon attack, you can expend an Exploit Die to temporarily weaken it.
-The first attack made against that creature before the beginning of your next turn has advantage, and on hit, that attack deals additional damage equal to one roll of your Exploit Die.
+When you hit a target with a weapon attack, you can expend an Exploit Die to weaken it.
+The first attack made against it before the start of your next turn has advantage, and on hit, that attack deals bonus damage equal to your Exploit Die.

 Glancing Blow